QRL 2.0

 - Proof-of-Stake consensus: Energy-efficient consensus replacing the current PoW model

-- NIST-approved cryptography: ML-DSA-87 (Dilithium) signature scheme
+- NIST-approved cryptography: ML-DSA-87 (Dilithium) for signatures, targeting full NIST Security Level 5

 - Built for developers: Familiar Web3 tooling, seamless migration path